Ahmed Hassan Said: Background

 Ahmed Said was born in Cairo, Egypt, on December 28, 1961, to Eng.
-Hassan Said and Faten Fathi.
+Hassan Saeed and Faten Fathi.
 He has a younger brother, Hisham Said.

 In 1979, Ahmed obtained his General Certificate of Education diploma from Dar El Tifl School in Cairo.
 In 1985, he received his bachelor's degree in Political Science from The American University in Cairo (AUC).
 At AUC Said was elected President of the Student Union.

 Ahmed showed signs of early talent in swimming.
 He was able to win the Open Championship of Egypt at the age of 15.
 He later dominated the 100m Butterfly stroke event on both the local Arab and African level from 1977 until 1984, when he stopped competing.
 His African record remained unbroken until 1987.
 His swimming career was crowned by representing Egypt at the 1984 Summer Olympics in Los Angeles.

 In 1988, he went on to earn an MSc in Public Policy from the London School of Economics.
 He completed his PhD from Cairo University in 2002.

-Professional life
+Professional and personal life

 On the professional level, Ahmed has extensive experience in planning and management consultancy.
 His areas of expertise also include local government, decentralization and Management Information Systems Development.
 During his work with the Egyptian Cabinet from 1994 to 1998 he managed the national illiteracy project.

 In 1997, along with his brother Hisham, a former IBM executive, Said founded the Global Brands Group, an IT company that has become one of Egypt's leading technology providers.
 The company partners with such major IT firms as Microsoft, Dell, Hewlett-Packard, Avaya, and others.

-He is married to Nivert El Sherif whose great-uncle is the Egyptian “Dean of Arabic Literature” Dr. Taha Hussein.
+Ahmed is married to Nivert El Sherif whose great-uncle is the Egyptian “Dean of Arabic Literature” Dr. Taha Hussein.
 They have two daughters and one son.
+One of their daughters is the Egyptian soprano Fatma Said.
+The other is called Aisha and also lives in Berlin.